mercadopago/devsite-docs/guides/checkout-bricks/layout.en.md

 | Subtitle <br><br> Property: emailSectionTitle  | **Value:** Complete with your information <br> **Label**: N/A <br> **Placeholder:** N/A <br> **Type:** text <br> **Format:** N/A <br> **Max. characters:** N/A  | Mandatory  |
 | Buyer’s email input field <br><br> Property: cardholderEmail  | **Value:** N/A <br> **Label:** Email <br> **Placeholder:** joaosilva@email.com <br> **Type:** string <br> **Formato:** conventional email format (example@email.com) <br> **Max. characters:** X  | Mandatory <br> customizable (label, placeholder) <br><br> *If the data was previously provided and saved, this element becomes optional.  |
 | Payment button <br><br> Property: formSubmit  | **Value:** [imagen] Pay <br> **Label:** N/A <br> **Placeholder:** N/A <br> **Type:** text <br> **callback:** onSubmit <br> **function**: promise(cardFormData)  | Optional <br> Concealable and customizable <br><br> *The function receives the data from the form, including the card token, and presents a loading animation.  |

-> WARNING
->
-> Attention
->
-> The bricks were created not only to meet the technical needs of implementation and security, but also to provide the best experience for the buyer.
-Customizing a brick can drastically change the buyer's experience.
-Our recommendation is that you always use the brick with as little additional customization as possible to always ensure the best experience.